 QuickBooks Online is excellent for financial management.
-But when it comes to manufacturing management, it comes with a few limitations:
+But our findings show that when it comes to manufacturing management, there are a few limitations:

 - Does not support multiple locations: QuickBooks works well only when dealing with a single location or warehouse.
 It is unable to track inventory across multiple locations.

 - Lacks serial number tracking feature: This is a disadvantage for manufacturing business owners who track their products for quality control standards with serial codes.

 - Cannot track assembly orders: This is vital if your business outsources material from different locations to assemble the parts to create a product.

 Despite being a phenomenal tool, does QuickBooks Online track inventory the way manufacturing businesses need it to?

 In reality, our research indicates that QuickBooks lacks the functionality to track more extensive inventory across multiple warehouses.
 It also doesn’t provide synchronized stock levels if you’re running your business on different eCommerce platforms.

 But you can complement QuickBooks Online’s shortcomings with a specialized inventory management system, like Method:CRM.

 Method is a cost-effective solution that automates storing, labeling, tracking, reporting, and delivering inventory.
 With Method, you can effectively prevent accounting mistakes caused by inefficient inventory management.

 Learn more about the capabilities of Method:CRM with this video.